wujastyk/sushrutaproject/README.md

-# A Critical Edition of the Suśrutasaṃhitā Based on the Earliest Nepalese Manuscripts
+# A Critical Edition of the _Suśrutasaṃhitā_ Based on the Earliest Nepalese Manuscripts

 [![DOI](https://zenodo.org/badge/305195084.svg)](https://zenodo.org/badge/latestdoi/305195084)

-This is the repository for the manuscript and edition transcriptions created as part of the [sushrutaproject.org](http://sushrutaproject.org), q.v. for the full details.
+This is the repository for the manuscript transcriptions and editions created as part of the [Sushruta Project](http://sushrutaproject1.github.io), q.v. for the full details.

 This repository is currently maintained by Dominik Wujastyk.